fishjam-dev/fishjam-docs/docs/benchmarks/webrtc.md

 # WebRTC

-The WebRTC tests conducted for the Jellyfish media server aimed to assess its performance and reliability in handling real-time communication scenarios, replicating real-life online meetings.
+The WebRTC tests conducted for the Fishjam media server aimed to assess its performance and reliability in handling real-time communication scenarios, replicating real-life online meetings.

 ## Setup